It was my shoes. Well one of the reasons anyway. A bit embarrassing to say, but yes, the ChiRunning Instructor who claims “it’s not

 Arrived at the Bullwheel aid

 station as the night became day and a volunteer had just crawled out of his tent to greet us.
-I still had about 8 miles to go to Diamond Peak .
-My race was over and Ken and I both
+I still had about 8 miles to go to Diamond Peak Mt.
+Rose

 And finally, it was over in the